 Do I Have to Buy the Package for the Entire Cruise?

 Yes.
 It would be nice if you could simply buy the drink package on the days you wanted it.
-Want to take a break from drinking for a day or plan on being in port and away from the ship?
+For instance, maybe you want to take a break from drinking for a day or plan on being in port and away from the ship.
 We wish you could not have to pay for the package on days like these.

 Instead, you must purchase the drink package for the entire cruise — not just select days.